mahmoudrasmy/ELK-Tutorial/logstash.md

    }
 }

-4- create this 2 files inlog.log and outlog.log
+4- create this 2 files inlog.log and outlog.log <br>
-5- execute the chmod command for the 2 files, inlog.log and outlog.log
+5- execute the chmod command for the 2 files, inlog.log and outlog.log <br>
-6- cd /opt/logstash/bin
+6- cd /opt/logstash/bin <br>
-7- Execute this command $./logstash --path.config logstash.conf --path.data /opt/logstash/logs/
+7- Execute this command $./logstash --path.config logstash.conf --path.data /opt/logstash/logs/ <br>
 8- Check the outlog.log file, you will find the content of the inlog.log inside the outlog.log file.